-Contoured water level recovery in the Upper Cape Fear (left) and Black Creek (right) aquifers between November 2007 and August 2015 (5 foot contour interval).
-Each graphic is a link to a movie showing the recovery process every three months.
+Click on each image to see the recovery movie.
+These maps show contoured water level recovery in the Upper Cape Fear (left) and Black Creek (right) aquifers between November 2007 and November 2020 (5 foot contour interval).
+Each graphic is a link to a movie showing the recovery process every year.
 For reference, a series of annual potentiometric surface maps are available for both of these aquifers and others.

 The Environmental Management Commission has designated the 15 highlighted counties

 shown on the map to the left as the Central Coastal Plain Capacity Use Area and approved